Texas vs Penn State Players to Watch - Second Round

 Top Players to Watch: Texas vs. Penn State - Second Round

-The Texas Longhorns and the Penn State Nittany Lions are slated to play in the second round of the NCAA tournament on Saturday at Wells Fargo Arena, with a tip-off time of 7:45 PM ET.
-When these two teams hit the court, Marcus Carr and Jalen Pickett are two players to watch.
+The NCAA tournament at Wells Fargo Arena on Saturday features a second-round matchup that pits the Texas Longhorns against the Penn State Nittany Lions at 7:45 PM ET.
+The Longhorns' Marcus Carr and the Nittany Lions' Jalen Pickett are two players to watch in this contest.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.
+In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!